 For example, a manufacturing business may sell, or factor, a receivable due in 60 days in exchange for cash now in order to facilitate the purchase of inventory to keep manufacturing going at full speed.
 Manufacturing businesses often have a 120 to 180-day lag between when they spend money on raw materials and when they collect from customers.
 This gap between cash out and cash in is called working capital.

-When used to fund a short-term need that will result in more inbound cash in the near future, accounts receivable factoring is a useful but expensive tool.
-It is not considered the best option to fund working capital, but it is considered a viable option when cheaper options are unavailable.
+When used to fund a short-term need that will result in more inbound cash in the near future, accounts receivable factoring is a useful tool.
+However, the software industry equivalent of accounts receivable factoring—known as MRR to ARR loans—may not be the best option available.

 - Selling a large portion of their MRR contracts

 - Funding larger cash burns, including product development and general and administrative costs

 - Relying on sales and marketing programs that are not yet mature enough to deliver proven results

 In effect, companies are funding product development and general and administrative costs by selling their near-term MRR contracts.
 Product development and general and administrative expenses will not directly create new MRR contracts in the near future.